robson-koji/elasticsandra/README.md

 It reads data from Elasticsearch and Cassandra, check if data is synchronized or synchronize.
 After that it creates an internal indice in a dictionary to control synchronization.
 If you run Elasticsandra daemon with empty Elasticsearch and/or empty Cassandra, the daemon will raise an error due to empty structure.
 Inject data first.

-If you want to see ongoing information on your console, change output from /dev/null to /dev/tty for stdout and sterr on the daemon code.
-It is all there.
+If you want to hide ongoing information on your console, change output from /dev/tty to /dev/null for stdout and sterr on the daemon code.

 ##Update test